Flexible degree structure

 To gain an Honours degree, you will need to obtain 480 credits; to gain a General degree, you will need 360 credits.
 Full-time students will usually take 120 credits' worth of modules per year, which is typically 60 credits per semester.
 Part-time students will study half this number of credits per year.

-You will be required to take a number of specified modules to gain a specialised Honours degree, but you will also have opportunities during your study to take subjects outside of your own Faculty.
-You may be able to take up to 80 credits in total from another Faculty, though this will depend on the popularity and availability of the modules you wish to take.
+You will be required to take a number of specified modules to gain a specialised Honours degree, but students in the Faculties of Arts, Divinity and Science will have opportunities during their study to take subjects outside of their own Faculty.
+There are, however, sometimes restrictions